-Our results reveal a dichotomy between short and long-term loans and deposits.
-While the developments in overnight deposits, saving deposits and corporate loans with maturity up to one year appear to reflect historical regularities, the post-crisis dynamics in deposits and loans (both to firms and households) at longer maturity is characterized by a "significant break".
+Our results reveal a dichotomy between short- and long-term loans and deposits.
+While the developments in overnight deposits, saving deposits, and corporate loans with maturity up to one year appear to reflect historical regularities, the post-crisis dynamics in deposits and loans (both to firms and households) at longer maturity is characterized by a "significant break."
 In particular, already in the early phases of the financial crisis, loans to households have contracted more than expected.
-The unusual decline of long-term loans to firms is more pronounced during the sovereign crisis, reflecting the process of financial fragmentation emerging in euro area countries.
-Interestingly, the observed path of the three-months Euribor (an interbank interest rate, often considered as a proxy of the policy rate in empirical studies) is quite close to the median of the distribution of its counterfactual path, i.e., the interbank market rates have roughly behaved according to historical regularities with respect to the business cycle in the euro area.
-This is due also to the non-standard monetary policy of the ECB which has kept the spread between interbank and policy rates under control during the crises.
+The unusual decline of long-term loans to firms is more pronounced during the sovereign crisis, reflecting the process of financial fragmentation emerging in euro-area countries.
+Interestingly, the observed path of the three-month EURIBOR (an interbank interest rate, often considered as a proxy of the policy rate in empirical studies) is quite close to the median of the distribution of its counterfactual path, i.e., the interbank market rates have roughly behaved according to historical regularities with respect to the business cycle in the euro area.
+This is due also to the non-standard monetary policy of the ECB, which has kept the spread between interbank and policy rates under control during the crises.

-Our paper is related to a growing literature that studies the euro area economy.
-However, to our knowledge, this is the first paper studying the business cycle properties of a broad set of variables representing credit markets, monetary variables and interest rates in the euro area before and in the course of the prolonged period of turmoil associated with the financial and sovereign debt crises.
-Peersman (2013) also studies some aspects of financial intermediation in the euro area, with the aim of assessing the role of credit shocks and without distinction of pre and post-crisis developments.
-Other papers have studied the monetary transmission mechanism in euro area data before the crisis.
-In particular, the European Central Bank promoted a set of studies providing many interesting results (see the collection of studies in Angeloni, Kashyap, and Mojon, 2003).
-However, those studies were based on a sample that included only a few years into the existence of the monetary union and none of the time series studies considered our level of detailed information (in particular, see the chapters by Peersman and Smets and Mojon and Peersman).
-More recently, Boivin, Giannoni, and Mojon (2009) have considered multi-country models but the focus has not been on financial intermediation.
-On US data, the papers by Bernanke and Blinder (1992); Bernanke and Gertler (1995); Christiano, Eichenbaum, and Evans (1996); den Haan, Sumner, and Yamashiro (2007) are close to the spirit of the first part of our paper.
-In particular, these authors used data on disaggregated loans and some components of flow of funds data in order to characterize the credit cycle and shed some light on the "credit channel" of monetary policy.
+Our paper is related to a growing literature that studies the euroarea economy.
+However, to our knowledge, this is the first paper studying business cycle properties of a broad set of variables representing credit markets, monetary variables, and interest rates in the euro area before and in the course of the prolonged period of turmoil associated with the financial and sovereign crises.
+Peersman (2013) also studies some aspects of financial intermediation in the euro area, with the aim of assessing the role of credit shocks and without distinction of pre- and post-crisis developments.
+Other papers have studied the monetary transmission mechanism in euroarea data before the crisis.
+In particular, the ECB promoted a set of studies providing many interesting results (see the collection of studies in Angeloni, Kashyap, and Mojon 2003).
+However, those studies were based on a sample that included only a few years into the existence of the monetary union, and none of the time-series studies considered our level of detailed information (in particular, see the chapters by Peersman and Smets and Mojon and Peersman).
+More recently, Boivin, Giannoni, and Mojon (2009) have considered multi-country models, but the focus has not been on financial intermediation.
+On U.S. data, the papers by Bernanke and Blinder (1992), Bernanke and Gertler (1995), Christiano, Eichenbaum, and Evans (1996), and den Haan, Sumner, and Yamashiro (2007) are close to the spirit of the first part of our paper.
+In particular, these authors used data on disaggregated loans and some components of flow-of-funds data in order to characterize the credit cycle and shed some light on the "credit channel" of monetary policy.
 Our study, however, has a broader scope.
-The analysis on deposits and the monetary aggregates is of a specific interest, given the importance that the ECB attributes to these variables both as indicators of inflationary pressures and of financial risk (see, for example, Ferrero, Nobili, and Passiglia, 2007; Fischer, Lenza, Pill, and Reichlin, 2009; Stark and Papademos, 2010).
-1

-Although our focus is mainly on the business cycle characteristics of the euro area variables, some of the results of the paper are also related to the debate on the effects of unconventional monetary policy actions on the UK, US and euro area (see, for example Lenza, Pill, and Reichlin, 2010; Del Negro, Eggertsson, Ferrero, and Kiyotaki, 2011; Chen, Curdia, and Ferrero, 2011; Gambacorta, Hofmann, and Peersman, 2011; Peersman, 2011; Giannone, Lenza, Pill, and Reichlin, 2012; Kapetanios, Mumtaz, Stevens, and Theodoridis, 2012; Ciccarelli, Maddaloni, and Peydro, 2012).
+The analysis on deposits and the monetary aggregates is of specific interest, given the importance that the ECB attributes to these variables both as indicators of inflationary pressures and of financial risk (see, for example, Ferrero, Nobili, and Passiglia 2007; Fischer et al. 2009; and Stark and Papademos 2010).1 also related to the debate on the effects of unconventional monetary policy actions on the United Kingdom, the United States, and the euro area (see, for example, Lenza, Pill, and Reichlin 2010; Chen, Curdia, and Ferrero 2011; Del Negro et al. 2011; Gambacorta, Hofmann, and Peersman 2011; Peersman 2011; Ciccarelli, Maddaloni, and Peydro 2012; Giannone et al. 2012; and Kapetanios et al. 2012).